 - When put in a predicament similar to the car-in-the-mud, the basic strategy entails identifying the current resisting forces and predicting what other resisting forces may be encountered along the way.
 After researching and pointing out your organisation’s resistance forces, we’ll lay out the most appropriate facilitation, education, and negotiation techniques.

 - To bring down wastage to the lowest possible levels, we’ll engineer a change delivery plan that involves the most cost-effective sequence of driver, process, technology, organisational, and people alignment.

 - To win and maintain a high level of trust, confidence and commitment from all sponsors and stakeholders, we’ll present a clear road map of the change process as well as landmarks that will prove how far we will have gone.
 These landmarks will then be brought to each sponsor’s and stakeholder’s attention each time they are arrived at in order to build up assurance and continued commitment.

 - We’ll design measurement tools and schedule reporting deadlines so that you’ll know what to look forward to and when to expect them.

 Managing the Change

-Your company will hold a better chance of maintaining a sizable lead over the rest of the pack if you constantly establish a rally point and instill in your stakeholders the drive to rally to that point from the get-go.
-To make this happen, your company must undertake the unfreezing, transition, and refreezing phases of change skillfully in order to bring all stakeholders into the right mindset.
+Your company will hold a better chance of maintaining a sizeable lead over the rest of the pack if you constantly establish a rally point and instil in your stakeholders the drive to rally to that point from the get-go.
+To make this happen, your company must undertake the unfreezing, transition, and refreezing phases of change skilfully in order to bring all stakeholders into the right mindset.